-Technical Description: A layer 2 in. or more thick starting within the upper 6 in of the soil, with a value of 3 or less and chroma of 1 or less.
-When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles in this layer must be masked with organic material.
-When viewed without a hand lens, the material appears to be nearly 100 percent masked.
-This layer is underlain by a layer(s) with a value of 4 or less and chroma of 1 or less to a depth of 12 in.
-(30 cm) or to the spodic horizon, whichever is less.
+Technical Description: A layer 5 cm (2 inches) or more thick, starting at a depth $\leq$ 15 cm (6 inches) from the soil surface, with value of 3 or less and chroma of 1 or less.
+At least 70 percent of the visible soil particles must be masked with organic material, viewed through a 10x or 15x hand lens.
+Observed without a hand lens, the particles appear to be close to 100 percent masked.
+This layer is underlain by a layer or layers with value of 4 or less and chroma of 1 or less to a depth of 30 cm (12 inches) or to the spodic horizon, whichever is less.

-User Notes: This indicator applies to soils with a very dark gray or black near-surface layer that is at least 2 in. thick and is underlain by a layer in which organic matter has been carried downward by flowing water (see figure below).
+User Notes: This indicator applies to soils with a very dark gray or black near-surface layer that is at least 5 cm (2 inches) thick and is underlain by a layer in which organic matter has been carried downward by flowing water (fig. 27).
 The mobilization and translocation of organic matter result in an even distribution of organic matter in the eluvial (E) horizon.
 The chroma of 1 or less is critical because it limits application of this indicator to only those soils that are depleted of iron.
-This indicator commonly occurs in hydric Spodosols; however, a spodic horizon is not required.
+This indicator commonly occurs in hydric Spodosols, but a spodic horizon is not required.
 (See Appendix C for field criteria to identify a spodic horizon.)